beangusu/Bingcentia/TROUBLESHOOTING.md

 Try removing them and equipping them in between attempts.
 I dunno either, man.

 ## The Civil War questline is horribly messed up.
-I can't complete the Battle(s) of Whiterun / Solitude / Windhelm.
+I can't complete the Battles.
 People are inverting backwards off the ground.
 Enemies don't stop spawning.
 There's no Ulfric(a)/Tullius!

 The Civil War questline is incredibly broken even in vanilla Skyrim partially due to the large actor count and infinitely spawning enemies.
 If you choose to go through with this, I recommend keeping the following things in mind: